santoshk17/ai/_posts/2018-11-6-script-recognition.markdown

 ## Conclusion ##

 The training set used consisted of neat and clear font from the above mentioned websites.
-This model when tested on newspaper articles, textbook articles and others has shown a very good accuracy ( ~95 %).
+This model when tested on newspaper articles, textbook articles and others has shown a very good accuracy( ~95 %).

+## Result ##
 {% include youtubePlayer.html id="XbOROy0C1w4" %}

 ## Acknowledgement ##